JPOak/bootstrap-webpack-sass/README.md

 npm run build
 ```

 Will minify all the files and remove sourcemaps and copy to the "dist" directory.
 Images in assets will be optimized.
 Note: Depending on how many images you have it may take awhile on first run.
+Delete the .cache file to rerun all images.

 ## Built With